50 The High Street

 This photograph (on the right) shows them in their previous location outside the old post office at 68 The High Street, on the corner of Queen’s Road.

-These Elizabeth II boxes are now located outside the current Wyvern Stores and Post Office, once Barclays Bank.
-They were moved there in 1996.
+These Elizabeth II boxes were located outside the current Wyvern Stores and Post Office, once Barclays Bank, in 1996.
+In 2019 ‘Laurel’ was sadly removed by the Royal Mail, but ‘Hardy’ remains.

 The oldest post box in Wivenhoe is the Victorian one, on Black Buoy Hill.